Wisconsin program

 This page stays public because the official structure is still useful, but these details should not be flattened into fake certainty.

 Milwaukee publishes two current grant ceilings.
-The exact amount depends on whether the home is inside the city's CDBG boundary.
+The exact amount depends on whether the home is inside the city's CDBG boundary, and the current guidelines route applicants through listed counseling agencies rather than a direct city portal.

 Decision-ready public facts

 Quick answer from published facts.
-Go to Wisconsin program hub
+Use this first, then jump to Go to Wisconsin program hub if you need the wider state context.

 Amount